strangersdangers/mastodon-bot/README.md

 **Posting schedule**

-The cons is that in the code, there is **no function for the bot to post on a schedule**, but you can use cron-job services online like [cron-job.org](console.cron-job.org)!
+The cons is that in the code, there is **no function for the bot to post on a schedule**.
+And yes, I am aware thatthere is a parameter called ``scheduled_at``, but that is not convenient to me at all, and that cron-job services are more convenient and more customizable.
+You can use cron-job services online like [cron-job.org](console.cron-job.org)!

 # License
 This **code** uses the *MIT License*.